 They will need to invest in or nominate a regional coordinator who has an important function to organise the network of stakeholders in line with the framework’s principles.

-There are two key documents to download to support project development
+There are two key documents to download to support collaborative project development

 To protect thriving agriculture in Far North Queensland, the Queensland Government is providing grants to boost the capability of local government and regional communities to manage invasive plants and invasive animals.
 The grant is for the development of regional collaboration of invasive plant and animal biosecurity planning.

 North West Queensland Regional Organisation of Councils Inc. (NWQROC)

 Jump start the Northwest Queensland Regional Biosecurity Plan coordination and implementation

 Enhancing Biosecurity Collaboration and Capability in the Southern Gulf and Western Cape York Region

 Far North Queensland Regional Organisation of Councils (FNQROC)

 Wet Tropics Biosecurity Futures